-Services Existing Services This lists any Services you have defined.
+Services Existing Services This lists any Services you havell defined.
 If you have not defined any Services, this list will be empty.
+Services.
 Once you define some services, they will be listed here, and also shown in the Service list used to create Firewall rules.
 (User-defined services are at the end of the list, after the pre-defined services.)
 Add Use this to open a sub-screen where you can add a new service.
 Edit To modify a service, select it, and then click this button.
-Delete Use this button to delete the selected service.
+Delete Pre-defined Services can not be deleted, but you can uUse this button to delete the selected service.
 You can delete any services you have defined.